MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/layouts-with-xaml.md

 ## Adaptive layouts with visual states and state triggers
 Use visual states to make significant alterations to your UI based on window size or other changes.

 When your app window grows or shrinks beyond a certain amount, you might want to alter layout properties to reposition, resize, reflow, reveal, or replace sections of your UI.
 You can define different visual states for your UI, and apply them when the window width or window height crosses a specified threshold.

-An [**AdaptiveTrigger**](/uwp/api/Windows.UI.Xaml.AdaptiveTrigger) provides an easy way to set the threshold (also called 'breakpoint') where a state is applied.
 A [**VisualState**](/uwp/api/Windows.UI.Xaml.VisualState) defines property values that are applied to an element when it’s in a particular state.
 You group visual states in a [**VisualStateManager**](/uwp/api/Windows.UI.Xaml.VisualStateManager) that applies the appropriate VisualState when the specified conditions are met.
+An [**AdaptiveTrigger**](/uwp/api/Windows.UI.Xaml.AdaptiveTrigger) provides an easy way to set the threshold (also called 'breakpoint') where a state is applied in XAML.
+Or, you can call the [**VisualStateManager.GoToState**](/uwp/api/windows.ui.xaml.visualstatemanager.gotostate) method in your code to apply the visual state.
+Examples of both ways are shown in the next sections.

 ### Set visual states in code